-Understanding how email marketing works is one of the keys to running a successful blog
+Understanding how email marketing works is one of the keys to running a successful blog.
+Building an email list and maintaining a relationship wuth your subscribers is, almost without exception, what makes a blog profitable.

 In this article I'm going to break it down and show you exactly how email marketing works: